orstavik/JoiComponents/book/chapter3_element_lifecycle/Problem1_attributesInConstructor.md

 The complexity, redundancy and processing associated with such translation and marshalling is something we in general would like to avoid.

-Therefore:
+To summarize:
  * if the state of the HTML element might be settable from HTML template or read from CSS in a future use-case,
  * and the drawbacks of storing the state as a string are not too big (ie. big data value or structure),
  * then HTML attributes should be used to store the state information.

-HTML attributes is the default property structure of HTML elements/DOM nodes.
+HTML attributes is the default state marker of HTML elements/DOM nodes.

 ## Different ways to create an `HTMLElement`?